bgoonz/docs-collection/github/sponsors/receiving-sponsorships-through-github-sponsors/index.md

 ---
 title: Receiving sponsorships through GitHub Sponsors
 shortTitle: Receiving sponsorships
-intro: 'You or your organization can become a sponsored open source contributor to receive payments for your work, update your sponsorship details, and view and contact your sponsors.'
+intro: "You or your organization can become a sponsored open source contributor to receive payments for your work, update your sponsorship details, and view and contact your sponsors."
 redirect_from:
   - /articles/receiving-sponsorships-as-a-sponsored-developer
   - /github/supporting-the-open-source-community-with-github-sponsors/receiving-sponsorships-as-a-sponsored-developer
   - /github/supporting-the-open-source-community-with-github-sponsors/receiving-sponsorships-through-github-sponsors
 versions:
-  fpt: '*'
+  fpt: "*"
 children:
   - /about-github-sponsors-for-open-source-contributors
   - /setting-up-github-sponsors-for-your-user-account